wp-plugins/distraction-free-writing-mode-themes/readme.txt

 === Distraction Free Writing mode Themes ===
-Contributors: khromov
+Contributors: khromov, m_uysl
 Tags: editor, themes, dark theme
-Requires at least: 3.4.2
+Requires at least: 3.5
-Tested up to: 3.6
+Tested up to: 3.6.1
-Stable tag: 2.1
+Stable tag: 3.0
 License: GPL2

 Provides dark and light themes for for Distraction Free Writing mode.
 Use one of the beautiful built-in themes or write your own.

 == Description ==
 Dark and light themes for WordPress Distraction Free Writing mode editor.
 Use one of the built-in themes based on classics such as Monokai or Q10, or write your own using CSS.

+**New in 3.0**

+* Option to auto-start distraction free writing mode when editing posts
+* Per-user distraction free theme settings
+* Internationalization support
+* Auto-start distraction free mode based on user roles

+Translations:
+* Turkish

+Thanks to [m_uysl](http://profiles.wordpress.org/m_uysl) for these additions.

 **New in 2.1**
 Introducing Autolycus and ZenHub themes - check out the screenshots in the Screenshots tab!